 Should you have said “Yes, lets sort out the prenup and then get married.”?

 Whilst suggesting to your partner that a prenuptial agreement is required maybe somewhat of a romance killer, the reality is that the divorce rate for the UK in 2021 is estimated at 42%.
 There were over 103,592 divorces in the UK in 2020.
 Therefore, if you are getting married and already have assets or are the wealthier partner in the relationship then you must give serious consideration to entering into a prenup.
 It is the most sensible way of protecting your wealth.
-Simon Hawkins, Family Solicitor based across WSP Solicitors’ Gloucester and Dursley Offices, provides his insight and top tips.
+Simon Hawkins, Family Solicitor based across WSP Solicitors’ Gloucester offices provides his insight and top tips.

 What is a prenuptial agreement?